AyakaTakahashi/MySterterKit-Laravel/README.md

   - Register page: Could register the new customer(upload the picture and postcode search function are included)
   - Edit page: Could edit the customer information
   - Also could delete the customer, jump into the treatment list page related to the customer.
+- Treatment management
+  - List page: Show all of the treatment and filter by customer id.
+  - Register page: Could register the new treatment
+  - Edit page: Could edit the treatment details.
 - Menu management(master page)
   - List page: Show all of the menus
   - Register page: Could register the new menu
-  - Edit page: Could edit the treatment details
+  - Edit page: Could edit the treatment details.
-  - Also could delete the menus
-- Todo management
-  - List page: Show all of the todos
-  - Register page: Could register the new todos
-  - Edit page: Could edit the todos
-  - Also could delete the todos

 https://github.com/AyakaTakahashi/MySterterKit-Laravel/assets/122336381/677001d4-3454-4c55-9d79-4e62cd5463e8